 There is a lot of animal suffering in the world.
 Most of us have seen footage of slaughterhouses and the horrendous torture that animals endure.

-Many animals are combined to a short life stuffed in small cages.
+Many animals live a short life stuffed in small cages.

-Movies like What The Health, Fed Up and many more have inspired a global movement to look differently at the way we treat cows, pigs, chickens and all of animal life.
+Movies like What The Health, Cowspiracy, The Game Changers, and many more have inspired a global movement.
+It’s time to look differently at the way we treat cows, pigs, chickens, and all of animal life.

 Compassion is what the world needs in abundance, and compassion towards animals is not an exception.
-Each of us has a powerful choice that can be made instantly.
-You can decide to stop eating animals – for your health, for the world, but certainly also for the animals.
+Each person has a great choice that can be made instantly.
+Decide to stop eating animals – for your health, for the world, but certainly also for the animals.

-It is estimated that the average meat eater consumes 200-500 animals per year!
-It is a very powerful thing to know that when you choose not to eat animals, you will save hundreds of animal lives each year.
+The average meat-eater consumes 200-500 animals per year!
+It is a powerful thing to know that when you choose not to eat animals, you will save hundreds of animal lives each year.

 We must fight against the spirit of unconscious cruelty with which we treat the animals.
 Animals suffer as much as we do.
 True humanity does not allow us to impose such sufferings on them.
 It is our duty to make the whole world recognize it.
 Until we extend our circle of compassion to all living things, humanity will not find peace.